sherlock-audit/2022-11-opyn-judging/README.md

 Source: https://github.com/sherlock-audit/2022-11-opyn-judging/issues/6

 ## Found by
-thec00n, cccz, John, hyh, Atarpara, aviggiano, HonorLt, jonatascm, indijanc, reassor, rotcivegaf, Haruxe, minhtrng, adriro
+bin2chen, hyh, hansfriese, aviggiano, caventa, thec00n, indijanc, rotcivegaf, kaliberpoziomka, chainNue, John, adriro, Atarpara, cccz, \_\_141345\_\_, Haruxe, zimu, minhtrng, HonorLt, ctf\_sec, imare, reassor, jonatascm

 ## Summary
 The `checkOrder()` function performs verification of pre-signed orders.
 This function allows anyone to set the status of an order as used by storing the nonce contained in the order.
 Orders and their respective nonce can only be used once.